reinaeiry/rac-discord/README.md

 1. In the Developer Portal, open your application.
 2. On the **General Information** page, copy the **Application ID**.
 This is your Client ID.
+3. Enable "Message Content Intent" On the Bot Page
-3. Build the invite URL using this pattern and replace `CLIENT_ID_HERE` with your Client ID:
+4. Build the invite URL using this pattern and replace `CLIENT_ID_HERE` with your Client ID:

     https://discord.com/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot&permissions=8

-4. Open the URL in your browser and select your server to invite the bot.
+5. Open the URL in your browser and select your server to invite the bot.

 # Configuration